paltrickontpb/JSchain/README.md

 # JSchain
 Blockchain built completely on Javascript, with PoW.
-Fututre plans for PoS and PoET
+Future plans include suport for PoS and PoET